gabrielgerm/nlw_3/README.md

 # Next Level Week #3
-Study experience guided by a professor at Rocketseat, a company that produces content related to technology
+Happy was a study experience guided by a professor at Rocketseat, a company that produces content related to technology